Devs-at-Tr/app/INSTAGRAM_INTEGRATION_GUIDE.md

 - `/api/marketing/events` forwards purchase/lead/etc. to Meta Pixel with retries and idempotency.
 - Events persisted in `instagram_marketing_events` and streamed as `type: "ig_marketing_event"`.

+### Webhook Hardening Checklist
+- Configure a **single Meta app** for production webhooks; unsubscribe any other app IDs from the Page / IG business user.
+- Set both `FACEBOOK_APP_SECRET` and `INSTAGRAM_APP_SECRET` explicitly in every environment.
+Optional `INSTAGRAM_APP_SECRET_ALT` lets you accept a second secret during transitions—clear it afterward.
+- On startup the backend logs the last six characters of the in-use secret; verify all workers show the same suffix.
+- Leave `INSTAGRAM_HMAC_DEBUG=false` for normal operation.
+Flip to `true` temporarily if you need the server to log header digests, computed digests, and payload lengths for mismatched signatures.
+- Keep `INSTAGRAM_SKIP_SIGNATURE=false`.
+Only use `true` as a short-term bypass while diagnosing HMAC issues, then revert.
+- Meta test payloads often report `entry.id = "0"`; the backend now ignores these so they no longer clutter logs.

 ✅ **Cross-Platform Message Sending**
 - Unified message sending through `POST /api/chats/{id}/message`
 - Auto-detects platform (Instagram/Facebook)